cascremers/scyther/manual/README.md

 ### Build process

  - Ensure manual build is triggered from root directory Makefile, ideally after checking for the dependencies.
+(Partially done: `make manual` from root dir works now.)

 ### To document